The Clippy Tax Is Now Fully in Effect

 The Numbers That Matter

-Microsoft's decision to end free grants hits small nonprofits the hardest.
+Microsoft's decision to end free grants hit small nonprofits the hardest.

 Nonprofits affected worldwide